sparktsang/sparktsang.github.io/philosophy.md

 A13.
 Knowledge is only possible with the constitution.
 A14.
 Justice is only possible with the constitution.

-For all kinds of theories:
+Amina's scroll does not end with a passive conclusion.
+It ends with a universal diagnostic test — a firewall through which every rational being must pass.

+To you, the reader, holding this text: If you possess a theory, a belief, or a claim about how the world should be, you are now bound by the Epistemic Constitution.
+Evaluate your claim against her final three parameters:

+**1. The Truth-Value Parameter:**
-1. Whatever you claim, do you claim your claim to be true?
-If not, you are just making some noise.
-Please proceed if yes.
+Whatever you claim, do you claim your assertion to be true?
+*(If no: You are merely emitting high-entropy noise.
+Please exit the network.
+If yes: Proceed.)*

+**2. The Falsifiability Parameter:**
-2. Do you accept that your claim could be established to be wrong?
-If not, you make yourself an outsider of philosophical discussion.
-Please proceed if yes.
+Do you concede the absolute possibility that your claim could be logically and empirically proven wrong?
+*(If no: You have exiled yourself from reason into dogma; you are a Gatekeeper.
+If yes: Proceed.)*

+**3. The Open-Source Parameter:**
-3. Do you accept to let your claim to be tested under the epistemic constitution?
-If not, again you are an outsider of philosophical discussion.
-If yes, you are welcome.
+Do you submit your claim to be ruthlessly and endlessly tested under the Epistemic Constitution by all rational nodes?
+*(If no: Your truth is cowardice.
+If yes: **Welcome to the Consensus.**)*

 ---